 It's important to note that these symptoms might be severe or mild for different people.
 That's why a PTH test is required to determine if the parathyroid glands are working fine.
 When the PTH levels get too low, your calcium levels will drop while the phosphorus ones will increase.

-Low secretion of PTH might be caused by various factors such as an injury to the parathyroid glands due to surgery.
-At the same time, some patients might have PTH in their blood, but an autoimmune disease makes the patient's body unable to process these hormones correctly.
+Various factors, such as an injury to the parathyroid glands due to surgery might cause low secretion of PTH.
+At the same time, some patients might have PTH in their blood, but an autoimmune diseaseprevents the patient's body from processing these hormones correctly.

 What Are the Symptoms of High PTH?

-It's also possible to have too much PTH floating around in your blood.
-This is called hyperparathyroidism and it can be split into 2 categories.
+It's also possible to have too much PTH in your blood.
+This is called hyperparathyroidism, and it can be split into two categories.
 It might be caused by enlarged parathyroid glands that secrete too much PTH.
 This can usually be fixed through surgery as the doctor removes the inflamed parathyroid gland.

-Hyperparathyroidism can also be caused as a result of very low calcium levels in the body.
+Hyperparathyroidism can also be caused by very low calcium levels in the body.
 For example, if a different disease causes low calcium, the parathyroid gland might secrete too much PTH in an attempt to re-establish calcium balance in the body.
 The symptoms of hyperparathyroidism include: